SimonFJ20/courses/compiler/chapter_3.md

 ## 3.5 Prefix expressions

 Contrasting postfix expressions, prefix expression are operations where the operator comes first, then the operands are listed.
 In some languages, operations such as negation (eg. `-value`) and not-operations (eg. `!value`) are prefix operations.
 In the language we're making, all binary and unary arithmetic operations are prefix.
-This includes both expressions with a single operand, such as not (eg. `not value`), but also expressions with 2 operands, such ass addition (eg. `+ a b`) and equation (eg. `== a b`).
+This includes both expressions with a single operand, such as not (eg. `not value`), but also expressions with 2 operands, such as addition (eg. `+ a b`) and equation (eg. `== a b`).

 This is because infix operators (eg. `a + b`) makes parsing more complicated, as it requires reasoning about operator precedence, eg. why `2 + 3 * 4 != (2 + 3) * 4`.